OHBA-analysis/osl-dynamics/README.md

 ```
 twine upload dist/*
 ```
 You will need to enter the username and password that you used to register with [https://pypi.org](https://pypi.org).
+You may need to setup 2FA and/or an API token, see API token instructions in your PyPI account settings.

 7. Tag the commit uploaded to PyPI with the version number using the 'Create a new release' link on the right of the GitHub repo webpage.
+You will need to untick 'Set as a pre-release' and tick 'Set as the latest release'.

 8. Change the version to `X.Y.devZ` in `setup.cfg` and commit the new dev version to `main`.